umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 3. Few local changes are done to the NodeSet files to enable custom structures which would be upgraded soon.

 2023-12-08: Issue fixes.
-1. Removed the workaround done to IJT NodeSet due to an OPC UA SDK bug.
+1. Removed the workarounds done to IJT NodeSets, Code, after the issue resolutions in the OPC UA SDK.
-2. Updated the latest NodeSet files with the fixes done to the RC comments done so far.
+2. Updated the latest NodeSet files with the fixes done for few of the RC comments.